MicrosoftDocs/sql-docs/docs/connect/odbc/windows/system-requirements-installation-and-driver-files.md

 An application that uses BCP functions must specify the driver from the same version, which shipped with the header file and library used to compile the application.

-For example, when you compile an ODBC application with `msodbcsql11.lib` and `msodbcsql.h`, use "DRIVER={ODBC Driver 11 for SQL Server}" in the connection string.
+For example, when you compile an ODBC application with `msodbcsql11.lib` and `msodbcsql.h`, use `DRIVER={ODBC Driver 11 for SQL Server}` in the connection string.

 ## Components of the Microsoft ODBC Driver for [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] on Windows